Can using solar energy be an exercise in "Spontaneous Cooperation"...

 In fact, a recent NOAA study recommended building high-voltage "power superhigways" so that solar and wind power could be used to reduce CO2 emissions and more effectively fight climate change.

 And China's State Grid Corp.,one of the world's biggest utility companies, just announced plans to build a "global energy internet," which is expected to attract investment of $50 trillion by 2050 and share renewables from all over the world.
+A new white paper on this topic was recently published here.

 We now even have a market mechanism to keep track of all these energy transactions in real time; it's called "blockchain" and it's being pilot-tested in a Brooklyn neighborhood right now and also in Austrailia.
 So, there are no technical or financial barriers to these developments.